Dead Detention Version 1.4 · Dead Detention (Rescribbled) update for 14 July 2025

 Dead Detention Version 1.4 is out now.
-It includes a new song, a new flashback scene, and lots of other little tweaks and improvements.
+It includes a new song, a new flashback scene, more arts and crafts theming, plus lots of other tweaks and improvements.
 It's also 70% off for the next two weeks!

 Patch Notes